Dnyaneshpise/quadcopter-script/README.md

 # Flight Data Logger API Documentation

 This is the API documentation for the **Flight Data Logger** project.
 The API allows users to upload, retrieve, and analyze flight logs.
 It also supports user authentication and role-based access control.
+### API code can be found in the [flight-data-logger](https://github.com/Dnyaneshpise/quadcopter-script/tree/main/flight-data-logger) directory
 ---

 ## Table of Contents